Room Selection FAQs

 I have a disability or medical issue for which I need special accommodation.
 How do I apply?

 Complete the registration process with Student Disability Services for housing accommodations by the deadline provided for your specific process; visit sds.cornell.edu for details.
 This process must be completed prior to the designated deadline.
-Rising sophomores with existing housing accommodation approvals through SDS do not need to renew or re-register unless you need to modify your accommodation.
-You will receive a timeslot for the SDS Room Selection process along with an Open Room Selection timeslot.
-Please note, if you fail to select an assignment during the SDS selection process, we can not guarantee that you will be able to select a room that meets your needs.
+Students with existing housing accommodation approvals through SDS do not need to renew or re-register unless you need to modify your accommodation.
+For rising Sophomores, you will receive a timeslot for the SDS Room Selection process along with an Open Room Selection timeslot.
+Please note, if you fail to select an assignment during the SDS selection process, we cannot guarantee that you will be able to select a room that meets your needs.

 I’m a rising sophomore and am interested in living in the West Campus House System.
 What are my chances of securing a room – or a suite – in one of the Houses?